 Originally opened in 1968 in preparation for the Olympics, today it’s one of the better boat launches for receiving buses and large tour groups.
 You can also get to the boat launch from both the Xochimilco light-rail station, or from the station before that, Francisco Goitia.
-It’s about ten-minutes walk from either station.
-It’s geographically on the northern edge of the downtown Xochimilco area.
+It’s about a ten-minutes walk from either station.
+It’s geographically on the northern edge of downtown Xochimilco.
 The result is a slightly more open and public-feeling boat landing.
-It’s also one with a lot of the landside services, like bathrooms and ample parking.
+It’s also one with a lot of the land-side services, like bathrooms and ample parking.

 Named for a poet originally from Xochimilco, the Embarcadero Fernando Celada is home base for about 140 boats.
 These will set out for a variety of trips.
 There are traditional and historical routes, or slightly longer, tours to the ecological reserve to the north.